learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Made login errors clearer
 - Added teacher interview and training descriptions to the manage page for these events.
 - Fixed the format of the inline student schedule (on the student reg mainpage).
+- Fixed the coloration of sections in the AJAX scheduler.

 Known Issues
 ============